Alabama Department of Public Health: State Health Officer

 "The Committee of Public Health elects an executive officer who is known as the State Health Officer and who is responsible for the day-to-day administration of the Board's activities."
 The Department of Public Health has a Public Health Administrative Officer and Assistant State Health Officers for Disease Control and Prevention, Emergency Response, and Personal and Community Health, who answer directly to the State Health Officer.
 The current State Health Officer is Dr. Scott Harris, MD, MPH.

 Central Office

 The Department of Public Health's Central Office, located in the state's capital city, Montgomery, Alabama is organized into offices, bureaus, divisions, and units.
 There are 2000-3000 Alabama Department of Public Health employees, including central office staff, public health area officers and administrators, and county health department staff.

 Public Health Districts

 The department divides the state of Alabama into eight Public Health Districts.
-Each Public Health Area Office is overseen by an District Health Officer or District Administrator.
+Each Public Health Area Office is overseen by a District Health Officer or District Administrator.
 District Offices are responsible for developing public health services and programs specific to the needs of each district.